 The Jarvis Center provides nearly 8,000 square feet of open, collaborative space where students and faculty come together to ideate and innovate.
 Students in the Schools of Computing, Design, and Cinematic Arts are all welcome to use the facility, which includes a media lounge for lectures and presentations, an XR creative studio, and private spaces and conference rooms for meetings.

-The Center is located in the concourse level of the DePaul Center (1 E. Jackson Blvd.).
+The Center is located in the DePaul Center (1 E. Jackson Blvd.) concourse level, C112.

 For questions about the Center,